Monu91-ai/Tetris-RL-Final/README.md

 **2. Dataset(s) Source and Description**
-- The Tetris state is represented by a 10×20 grid of binary values at each time step.
+- The Tetris state space is represented by a 10×20 grid.
 I am not using any Data to train the model as the agent interacts with the environment and learns from that.

 **3. Data Exploration and Important Features**
-This project does not utilize a traditional external dataset.
+This project does not use a external dataset.
 Instead, it relies on a simulated Tetris environment created programmatically using Python and Pygame.
 The environment consists of:
-* I am using a three-dimensional feature vector per time-step:
-  1. Column Height: Maximum occupied row (normalized).
-  2. Number of Holes: Empty cells below blocks (normalized).
-  3. Bumpiness: Sum of adjacent column height differences (normalized).
 * Grid Size: A 10x20 grid (10 columns wide, 20 rows tall), where each cell is either empty (0) or occupied (1).
 * Tetriminos: Five simplified piece types (I, O, T, L, J), each represented as a 2D NumPy array defining their shape.
-* Game Mechanics: The agent can perform four actions—move left, move right, rotate, and drop—while pieces fall incrementally.
-Lines are cleared when a row is fully occupied, increasing the score, and the game ends when a new piece cannot spawn without overlapping existing blocks.
+* Action Space: The agent can perform four actions—move left, move right, rotate, and drop—while pieces fall incrementally.
+*  Game Mechanics: Lines are cleared when a row is fully occupied, increasing the score, and the game ends when a new piece cannot spawn without overlapping existing blocks.
-* Action Space: {0,1,2,3} (Left, Right, Rotate, Drop)

   The environment generates experiences dynamically as the agent interacts with it, producing states, actions, rewards.

 **4. Data Exploration and Important Features**